 Rebecca Corey, co-founder & Executive Director

 Rebecca first traveled to Tanzania in 2007.
-As an undergraduate she wrote Lay Down Your Heart, an account chronicling the time she spent living in the historic town of Bagamoyo.
-In 2009, Rebecca enrolled at the University of Dar es Salaam’s Institute of Development Studies and worked as a Kiva Fellow while serving as a Rotary Ambassadorial Scholar.
-From 2012-14, Rebecca served as the Managing Director of Busara Promotions, the NGO that organizes the annual Sauti za Busara music festival in Stone Town, Zanzibar.
+In 2009, Rebecca enrolled at the University of Dar es Salaam’s Institute of Development Studies and worked as a Kiva Fellow at the Tanzanian microfinance institute Tujijenge Tanzania, Ltd. During 2009-10, she also served as a Rotary Ambassadorial Scholar.
+From 2012-14, Rebecca served as the Director of Busara Promotions, the NGO that organizes the annual Sauti za Busara music festival in Stone Town, Zanzibar.

 Benson Rukantabula, co-founder